 It has quite a neutral flavor so it’s ideal for blending with stronger-tasting leafy greens to reduce their bitterness.
 And it comes with a little nutritional punch of its own, providing a range of vitamins and minerals along with some useful antioxidant compounds.

-Recommended recipe using zucchini: Zucchini Strawberry Smoothie
+Recommended recipe using zucchini: Zucchini and Strawberry Smoothie

 12. Beet Greens